-As promised, I tried the Glitter Globes with the Elmer’s Glue…this is when I happened upon the Aqua Balls.
-On my way home from a meeting, I stopped at the gas station to grab a Diet Coke (#addicted) and I saw these awesome round bottles.
+I tried the Sensory Glitter Globes with the Elmer’s Glue…this is when I happened upon the Aqua Balls I bought at the gas station by my home.
 I seriously didn’t care what drink was in them, I had to have them.
 Luckily my kids LOVED the flavored water and I got to keep the Aqua Balls.

 To make this version of the glitter globes, I dumped an entire bottle of the glitter glue into the empty drink bottle and filled it the rest of the way with water.
 For the pink glitter globe, we added buttons.
 For the purple glitter globe, we added half a vial of the glitter (from above)…DON’T do that.
 The added glitter sticks to the sides of the bottle, thanks to the “glue” part of the glitter glue.
 It still works just fine, but takes a lot more shaking.

 The end result: my daughter prefers the glitter globes with Karo syrup rather than the Elmer’s glue.
 Maybe I need to add more water to the ones with glitter glue to make it more liquidy.
 However, both ways work just fine.